 Strongly Disagree Disagree Neutral Agree Strongly Agree UBC should concentrate neighbourhood development in fewer areas of campus by prioritizing taller buildings.
 0 0 0 0 0 UBC should build taller buildings to preserve larger, uninterrupted open spaces for social, recreational and ecological uses, including tree preservation.
-0 0 0 0 \bigcirc UBC should prioritize mid- rise buildings, even if it requires some academic land to be used for neighbourhood housing.
-0 0 0 0 0 UBC should prioritize mid- rise buildings that are built with wood to reduce greenhouse gas emissions, even if that means using more land to accommodate community housing needs.
-0 0 0 0 0
+0 0 0 0 0 UBC should prioritize midrise buildings, even if it requires some academic land to be used for neighbourhood housing.
+0 0 0 0 0 UBC should prioritize midrise buildings that are built with wood to reduce greenhouse gas emissions, even if that means using more land to accommodate community housing needs.
+0 0 0 0 0 what else is important to you regarding building heights and the location of future development at the campus-wide scale?
+(Optional)

-UBC should prioritize midrise buildings, even if that means less funding for community priorities, including affordable housing, amenities and the academic mission.
+UBC should prioritize mid-rise buildings, even if that means less funding for community priorities, including affordable housing, amenities and the academic mission.
+0 0 Keeping in mind - -